 - What in the way of structures stood on the peel prior to the 12th century?
-A full archaeological research project would pay dividends, given what has been gleaned from recent 'keyhole' surveys and investigations. - What form did the 12th-century royal castle take? - What survives of Edward I's great pele built in 1303?
-Having been designed by the Savoyard, Master James of St. George, responsible also for the likes of mighty Conwy and Harlech, in North Wales, it must have been a place of some strength and sophistication. - Just what remains to be discovered about the date and nature of the palace through detailed standing building analysis? - What accompanied the present palace in the way of external buildings, structures, gardens and yards?
-We know from records that the palace had an outer courtyard closed by the south gate, a 'catchpule' (tennis court), formal and kitchen gardens, orchards, stables and archery butts, etc. Here again, recent 'keyhole' surveys and investigations suggest a great deal of promise. - What stood along the north range prior to 1607?
-It is just possible that further intensive standing building survey work, coupled with archaeological excavation, may help to unravel the mystery of where the queen's lodging was located thus answering the age-old riddle as to where Mary Queen of Scots was born. - What remains to be discovered of Cromwell's use of the palace and peel as a strongly fortified military base? - Can we chart the history of the palace and Peel more certainly through the 18th 20th centuries.
+A full archaeological research project would pay dividends, given what has been gleaned from recent 'keyhole' surveys and investigations. - What form did the 12th-century royal residence take? - What survives of Edward I's great pele built in 1303?
+Having been designed by the Savoyard, Master James of St. George, responsible also for the likes of mighty Conwy and Harlech, in North Wales, it must have been a place of some strength and sophistication. - Just what remains to be discovered about the date and nature of the palace through further detailed standing building analysis? - What accompanied the present palace in the way of external buildings, structures, gardens and yards?
+We know from records that the palace had an outer courtyard closed by the south gate, a 'catchpule' (tennis court), formal and kitchen gardens, orchards, stables and archery butts, etc. Here again, recent 'keyhole' surveys and investigations suggest a great deal of promise. - What stood along the north range prior to 1607? - What remains to be discovered of Cromwell's use of the palace and peel as a strongly fortified military base? - Can we chart the history of the palace and Peel more certainly through the 18th 20th centuries.